Connecting to a Printer via Wi-Fi

 Printing images individually

-- Press the keys to select an image to print, then press the button.
+- Use the dial or keys to select an image to print, then press the button.

 - To select the image from index display, press the button.